tshilzinger/git-practice/README.txt

 - git log: show history of project commits
 - git branch -c: create a branch
 - git checkout: check out (switch to) a branch
+- git checkout -b: create branch, then check it out

+## what's a branch?

+a branch is a ref(erence) to a commit. when HEAD points to a branch, we say we're "on" that branch. when we make a commit while we are on a branch, the branch is updated to ref(er) to the new commit

+## what's a HEAD?

+HEAD is a ref(erence) to the "current" branch (or sometimes a commit.. more on that later).
+Git commands like "status", "log", and "branch" use HEAD.
+"git checkout" updates HEAD to ref(er) to a different branch.

 ## commit messages